 Due to our Summer Camps increasing popularity, NO REFUNDS will be given AFTER PURCHASE

 In the event a child becomes ill, injured, or does not possess the necessary skills to participate in camp, a pro-rated refund may be given upon request.
 Proper documentation may be requested (doctor’s note).

-Transfer of days will be on an availability basis and must go directly through Danielle Reed (email@example.com).
+Transfer of days will be on an availability basis with a $5.00 per day, per camper additional fee.
+Any transfer of days must go directly through Danielle Reed (firstname.lastname@example.org).
 All purchased summer camp days MUST be used by August 9th.

 Non-payment, late payments or return payments may result in permanent dismissal of child from camp

 During our morning meeting, campers will receive a bracelet which corresponds with their specific counselor for the day.
 Our staff will also perform several head counting, face to name checks, roll calls and communication using walkie-talkies with other counselors and the director for that day.
 Again, your child’s safety is our number one concern!

 LOST CHILD ON-SITE OR ON A FIELD TRIP

 In the event that a camper becomes missing during our care, all available camp staff will immediately begin a search.
 We will determine where and when the camper was last seen.
 If the camper is not found within 10 minutes, the local police department will be notified as well as the parent/guardian.
 When the police arrive, the search and rescue will be turned over entirely to them.